marnequigg/GWAS_tails/README.md

    </details>

-  3) I used Claude to write a script that takes the sampleID from a csv file and moves it into a folder.
-In this case, I made a csv file with all of the individuals that we have phenotype data for and directed them into a new folder.
-This is script *00.move_files_csv.sh*.
-This does not use slurm, so execute it [bash organize_fastq.sh ./fastq_files samples.csv ./matched_samples].
   <details>
    <summary>2) I used Claude to write a script that takes the sampleID from a csv file and moves it into a folder.
 In this case, I made a csv file with all of the individuals that we have phenotype data for and directed them into a new folder.
 This is script *00.move_files_csv.sh*.
 This does not use slurm, so execute it [bash organize_fastq.sh ./fastq_files samples.csv ./matched_samples].</summary>